Symptoms, Causes, Prevention, and Lifestyle Changes

 By Staff

-Treating conditions that affect ovulation, like PCOS and thyroid disease, can improve ovulation if you’re trying to get pregnant.
+Treating conditions that affect ovulation, like PMOS and thyroid disease, can improve ovulation if you’re trying to get pregnant.
+Polyendocrine metabolic ovarian syndrome (PMOS) — formerly known as PCOS — is very common in women with diabetes, adding another challenge to diabetes management.

-Obesity causes irregular menstrual cycles, and might even stop ovulation altogether.
+Obesity causes irregular menstrual cycles and might even stop ovulation altogether.
 Without ovulation, a pregnancy can’t happen.
-Conditions that are related to obesity, like diabetes and thyroid disease, can also affect ovulation.
+Conditions that are related to obesity, like PMOS and types 2 diabetes, can also affect ovulation.

-A body mass index between 19 and 24 is considered ideal for ovulation and pregnancy.
+Having a body mass index between 18.5 and 24.9 significantly increases your chances of ovulation and pregnancy.
 Your doctor can recommend a diet and exercise program to help you stay at a healthy body weight.

-Any of these things might alter hormone levels in ways that disrupt ovulation.
+The following substances may alter your hormone levels in ways that disrupt ovulation:

 • Smoking: Chemicals in tobacco smoke lower levels of estrogen and progesterone.
 This drop in hormones can cause a reduction in egg quantity and quality.
 Smoking also damages the DNA in eggs, increasing the risk for miscarriage and birth defects.